samplchallenges/SAMPL9/README.md

 The bCD challenge focuses on binding of five phenothiazine antipsychotic drugs to two hosts in the cyclodextrin family.
 Experimental binding affinity measurements have been measured, and the Gilson group is preparing a publication for this work.
 Experimental results/data will be available after the challenge closes.

-**Deadline**: The deadline for bCD submissions is Feb.
+**Deadline**: The deadline for bCD submissions was Feb.
 23, 2022.
-[The submission format is available here](https://github.com/samplchallenges/SAMPL9/blob/main/host_guest/bCD/bCD_submissions.txt).
+The experimental data is available here [bCD experimental data](https://github.com/samplchallenges/SAMPL9/blob/main/experimental_data/CD).

 ## MANIFEST
 - [`host_guest/`](host_guest/): Details on host-guest challenges.
 - [`experimental_data/WP6/`](experimental_data/WP6/): Experimental data for WP6 challenge provided by Isaacs on 11/30/2021.
 Contains: [`SAMPL9_Datasheet_20210727.cdx`](experimental_data/WP6/SAMPL9_Datasheet_20210727.cdx) - a ChemDraw file that contains smiles strings and a view of the host and guest molecules, [`host_and_guest_smiles.csv`](experimental_data/WP6/host_and_guest_smiles.csv) - a `.csv.` containing the host and guest smile strings (taken from [`SAMPL9_Datasheet_20210727.cdx`](experimental_data/WP6/SAMPL9_Datasheet_20210727.cdx)),[`SAMPL9_answersheet.docx`](experimental_data/WP6/SAMPL9_answersheet.cdx)- a MS Word document that contains the measured thermodynamic data, and [`SAMPL9_answersheet.csv`](experimental_data/WP6/SAMPL9_answersheet.csv)- a machine-readable format version of [`SAMPL9_answersheet.docx`](Sexperimental_data/WP6/SAMPL9_answersheet.cdx).
+- [`experimental_measureents.X`]: Summary table of experimental data in `.csv` and `.json` formats.
+Includes WP6 and bCD.
+- [`experimental_data/CD/`](experimental_data/CD/PhenothiazineCD-Binding-Summary-3-31-2022_BAedit.docx): Data provided by the Gilson group in `.docx` format.
+This document was updated/corrected on 3/31/2022 from earlier values.

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).